harunpehlivan/fcc/README.md

 # FCC Portfolio

-This repository contains all my finished [freeCodeCamp](https://www.freecodecamp.org) projects and solved algorithm challenges.
+A collection of exercise projects and algorithm challenges offered by [freeCodeCamp](https://www.freecodecamp.org)

 **Note:** After having successfully completed freeCodeCamp's [Front End Development Program](https://www.freecodecamp.org/bomholtm/front-end-certification), I stopped working on the current curriculum and switched to the [freeCodeCamp beta](https://beta.freecodecamp.org).
 This repository has been updated accordingly.